openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

 Reserved Names of |TS| Types
 ****************************

-The following tables list words that are reserved and cannot be used as user-defined type names but are not otherwise restricted.
+The following tables list words that are reserved and cannot be used as user-defined type names, but are not otherwise restricted.

 .. index::
    reserved names of |TS| types